 Osama Rahman has been Chief Analyst, Chief Scientific Adviser, and Director – Analysis Directorate at the Department for Education since April 2018, providing leadership to over 300 analysts and scientists.
 Prior to that, he was Director for Analytical Services and Chief Scientific Adviser at the Ministry of Justice (MoJ) for 3 and a half years.

-He joined the Civil Service in November 2003 working in the Department for Constitutional Affairs (DCA), one of the MoJ’s predecessor departments as a Grade 7 Economic Adviser working on the Reform of Regulation of Legal Services in England and Wale.
+He joined the Civil Service in November 2003 working in the Department for Constitutional Affairs (DCA), one of the MoJ’s predecessor departments, as a Grade 7 Economic Adviser working on the Reform of Regulation of Legal Services in England and Wales.
 He became Chief Economist and Head of Economics and Statistics Division at DCA in early 2006.

-Before joining the civil service, he worked at the Civil Aviation Authority for a year as a Senior Economist working on airports regulation.
+Before joining the civil service, Osama worked at the Civil Aviation Authority for a year as a Senior Economist working on airports regulation.
 Prior to that he was a Lecturer and then Senior Lecturer in Economics at various UK universities.
-He has a B.Sc. in Economics with Minors in Mathematics and Computer Science from the University of Minnesota (Minneapolis, Minneosta, USA), and M.A. in Economics from Northwestern University (Evanston, Illinois, USA).
+He has a BSc in Economics with Minors in Mathematics and Computer Science from the University of Minnesota (Minneapolis, Minneosta, USA) and MA in Economics from Northwestern University (Evanston, Illinois, USA).